-7. If the manifold has lifting points, do the following:
+10. If the manifold has lifting points, do the following:

 Crushing hazard - risk of death or serious injury.
-Inadequate lifting equipment can fail and could cause death or serious injury.
+Inadequate lifting equipment could fail and cause death or serious injury.
 Make sure all lifting equipment is rated for the load and in safe operating condition.